 READ LESS

 KEYTRUDA® (pembrolizumab) 100 mg/4 mL concentrate solution for infusion is a Prescription Medicine .
 KEYTRUDA has risks and benefits.
 The KEYTRUDA Consumer Medicine Information (CMI) is available at www.medsafe.govt.nz or by clicking the 'Consumer Medicine Information' button at the top of this page .
+IMPORTANT SAFETY INFORMATION

 You should not be given KEYTRUDA if you are allergic to pembrolizumab or to any of the following inactive ingredients: histidine, histidine monohydrochloride monohydrate, sucrose, polysorbate-80, water for injection.

-Tell your doctor if you have a disease of your immune system such as Crohn’s disease, ulcerative colitis, or lupus; have had an organ transplant or have had a bone marrow (stem cell) transplant that used donor stem cells (allogeneic); have pneumonia or swelling of your lungs (called pneumonitis); or have liver problems.
+Tell your doctor if you have a disease of your immune system such as Crohn’s disease, ulcerative colitis, or lupus; have had an organ transplant or have had a bone marrow (stem cell) transplant that used donor stem cells (allogeneic); have pneumonia or swelling of your lungs (called pneumonitis); or have liver damage.

 If you are pregnant, think you may be pregnant or are planning to have a baby, tell your doctor.
 KEYTRUDA can cause harm or death to your unborn baby.
 Effective contraception must be used during treatment with KEYTRUDA and for at least 4 months after the last dose of KEYTRUDA for woman who could become pregnant.